Our Platform of Novel Synaptic Regenerative Investigational Therapies Designed to Restore Function

 SPG601 is a novel small molecule BK channel activator that works by binding to BK channels and increasing their activation to correct specific synaptic dysfunctions, addressing core symptoms of FXS.

 Deficits in BK channel expression and activity have been linked to other conditions as well.
-Accordingly, pharmacological upregulation of BK channel activity has been proposed as a viable therapeutic strategy in several neurodegenerative (e.g., Alzheimer’s disease, multiple sclerosis), vascular (e.g., cerebral hypoperfusion/vascular dementia), organ-specific (e.g., overactive bladder) and sensory disorders (e.g., tinnitus and neuropathic pain).
+Accordingly, pharmacological upregulation of BK channel activity has been proposed as a viable investigational therapeutic strategy in several neurodegenerative (e.g., Alzheimer’s disease, multiple sclerosis), vascular (e.g., cerebral hypoperfusion/vascular dementia), organ-specific (e.g., overactive bladder) and sensory disorders (e.g., tinnitus and neuropathic pain).